Why Content Marketing is About More Than Just Your Blog

 Email marketing should be part of your content strategy for the simple fact that it helps create and develop relationships with customers.
 They can help you to generate leads, build trust and are useful to inform people of your latest news.

 Don’t forget that newsletters bring people to your website – you can include links to any pages you want people to visit.

 Measuring how the newsletter performs is just as important as the content you write.
-By checking out how many people open it and what they click on, you can understand the type of content they want to see more of.
-Platforms like Mailchimp have a section which is similar to Google Analytics that gives you all this information.
+By checking out how many people open it and what they click on, you can understand the content they want to see more of.
+Platforms like Mailchimp have a section that is similar to Google Analytics that gives you all this information.

-If it’s done well, your audience will get plenty value from it, since you can round-up your recent content, offer incentives, add links to your latest deals, and so much more.
+If it’s done well, your audience will get plenty of value from it since you can round up your recent content, offer incentives, add links to your latest deals, and so much more.

 They also build confidence, help during the decision-making process, increase audience’s engagement and allow you to repurpose content.

 Your case studies can be written as articles, published as videos or shared in audio format – it’s up to you.
 For inspiration, browse our case studies page, and you’ll see some of the great work we’ve done for our clients.

 Very much a popular format, videos are key on social media, And they’ve also become a fundamental part of digital content marketing.
 You can use them to show product demos, showcase your company culture, inform your audience, tell stories about your brand, and lots more.
 There are endless possibilities when it comes to video.

 And it doesn’t have to be a glossy, expensive, high-end production that takes weeks to put together.
 Depending on your brand, a short, simple video message to your audience can generate huge engagement.

 Online videos are expected to make up more than 82% of all internet traffic by 2022, so if you’re not already taking advantage of this digital marketing trend, now is the time to get involved.